lutnn/blink-mm/blink_mm/ae/readme.md

 which contains results for LUT-NN/TVM and ONNX Runtime, respectively.
-In the LUT-NN/TVM and ONNX Runtime raw latency data file (`ae-output/${hardware}-${num_threads}-threads.txt` and `ae-output/${hardware}-ort.txt`), we use mean latency to measure the performance of these three frameworks.
+In the LUT-NN/TVM and ONNX Runtime raw latency data file (`ae-output/${hardware}-${num_threads}-threads.txt` and `ae-output/${hardware}-ort.txt`), We report the average/mean latency in the paper.

 For instance, the following shows an example output for LUT-NN/TVM raw latency file.
-The latency of ResNet18 (CIFAR10 version) using TVM on Pixel6 with 1 thread is 22.23ms.
+The mean latency of ResNet18 (CIFAR10 version) using TVM on Pixel6 with 1 thread is 22.23ms.
-And the latency of ResNet18 (CIFAR10 version) using LUT-NN is 7.41ms (`amm` stands for LUT-NN).
+And the mean latency of ResNet18 (CIFAR10 version) using LUT-NN is 7.41ms (`amm` stands for LUT-NN).
 Additionally, `amm_bert_last_6_layers` represents LUT-NN BERT model with 6 layers been replaced.

 ```